Improvement of a neural network convection scheme by including triggering and evaluation in present and future climates: An ML-parameterization with triggering mechanism

-The precipitation field is strongly connected to deep convection which can bring a significant part of the annual precipitation amount, especially in the tropics.
-In addition, deep convection helps shaping the large-scale dynamics from which depends the large-scale precipitation.
-Figures \ref{FigOnline1NN2NN}e and \ref{FigOnline1NN2NN}f show the precipitation anomaly with respect to the ARP-GEM reference simulation for e) the NN-nt parameterization and f) the NN-t0.5 parameterization.
-For NN-nt, the main anomalies were located near the equator over the tropical Indian and Pacific Ocean and the warm pool.
-Again, the NN-t0.5 parameterization performs better : the mean bias is nearly zero and the RMSE is strongly reduced.
-The spatial anomalies also appear weaker and are concentrated over the maritime continent, the East of tropical Indian Ocean and the West of tropical Pacific Ocean.
+The precipitation field is strongly connected to deep convection which can bring a significant part of the annual precipitation amount, especially in the tropics \citep{nesbitt_storm_2006}.
+In addition, deep convection contributes to shaping the large-scale dynamics, which in turn influence the large-scale precipitation.
+Figures \ref{FigOnline1NN2NN}e and \ref{FigOnline1NN2NN}f show the precipitation anomaly with respect to the ARP-GEM reference simulation for e) the NN-B25 parameterization and f) the NN-t0.5 parameterization.
+For NN-B25, the main anomalies were located near the equator over the tropical Indian and Pacific Ocean and the warm pool.
+Again, the NN-t0.5 parameterization performs better than B25: the mean bias is close to zero and the RMSE is significantly reduced.
+The spatial anomalies also appear weaker and are concentrated over the Maritime Continent, the eastern of tropical Indian Ocean and the western tropical Pacific Ocean.
+The ARP-GEM (NN-t0.0) experiment exhibits a mean precipitation field (Fig. S4 right) comparable to those of ARP-GEM (NN-t0.5), with both outperforming the results obtained using NN-B25.
+Thus, since NN-t0.5 performs better across all variables (not only precipitation), the main source of improvement over NN-B25 lies in the combined use of the triggering mechanism and the use of the balanced training dataset.

-For all the other variables (shortwave (SW) radiation, other cloud layers) the NN-t0.5 parameterization outperforms the NN-nt one (not shown).
-In order to assess variability, we compute the probability density functions (PDFs) of daily precipitations for the observational datasets IMERG \citep{huffman_2019}, CMORPH \citep{xie_2017} and for the ARP-GEM simulations (reference, NN-nt and NN-t0.5).
-The PDFs are shown in Figure \ref{FigPDF1NN2NN}.
-The ARP-GEM model underestimates the frequency of extreme precipitations compared to observational datasets as shown in \cite{Geoffroy_2025}.
-The experiment with triggering (NN-t0.5) is closer to the reference simulation than NN-nt.
+The use of NN-t0.5 leads to significantly improved radiative fields compared with NN-B25.
+For precipitation, biases can be compared against the observational climatology (Fig. S5).
+The bias of ARP-GEM relative to the climatology is approximately 1 mm day$^{-1}$ and the bias reduction from ARP-GEM (NN-B25) to ARP-GEM (NN-t0.5) is approximately 0.3 mm day$^{-1}$, corresponding to a 30\% reduction of ARP-GEM bias, which is significant.
+To assess variability, we compute the probability density functions (PDFs) of daily precipitations for the observational datasets IMERG \citep{huffman_2019}, CMORPH \citep{xie_2017} and the four ARP-GEM simulations (Fig. \ref{FigPDF1NN2NN}).
+The experiment using the data-driven parameterization with triggering (NN-t0.5) is closer to the reference ARP-GEM simulation than those using NN-B25 and NN-t0.0.